 Tips for Cleaning Carpet Yourself

-- Remove the furniture from the carpeted area.
-If the furniture is too heavy, place a plastic film under and around the legs of the furniture.
+- Remove furniture from the carpeted area.
+If the furniture is too heavy to lift, place a plastic film under and around the legs of the furniture to slide easily.

 - Vacuum thoroughly.
 This can have the biggest impact on the whole process!

-- Follow the instructions on the machine carefully.
-Do not add other chemicals or attempt to make your cleaner stronger.
+- Follow the instructions on the cleaning equipment carefully.
+Do not add unspecified chemicals or under-dilute in an attempt to make your cleaner stronger.

 - Only use a Seal of Approval cleaning solution that works with your extractor.

-- Begin at the farthest point from the doorway and work back toward it so you can step out when done.
+- Begin at the farthest point from the doorway and work back toward the door so you can step out of the room when you are done cleaning.
 Do not clean yourself into a corner!